Middle Branch Resiliency Initiative (MBRI)

 We were thrilled to celebrate the official launch of MBRI with the start of construction on the first site, the Hanover Street Wetlands!
 We were joined by Federal, State, and local elected and appointed officials, community leaders, representatives of governmental agencies, and the leadership of BGE and MedStar Harbor Hospital to celebrate this monumental project as part of Reimagine Middle Branch.
 We’re looking forward to continued celebrations as future phases begin!

-The Hanover Street Wetlands, approximately 10 acres, is the first MBRI living shoreline section to commence construction, representing one of many steps toward fulfilling Reimagine Middle Branch’s commitment to fostering equity by protecting and connecting South Baltimore’s shoreline and communities.
-This work is fully funded; community outreach launched in 2023 with construction commencing in 2024 and anticipation completion of the Hanover Street Wetlands in 2025.
+The Hanover Street Wetlands, approximately 7 acres, was the first MBRI site to commence construction, representing one of many steps toward fulfilling Reimagine Middle Branch’s commitment to fostering equity by protecting and connecting South Baltimore’s shoreline and communities.
+This work is fully funded; community outreach launched in 2023 with construction commencing in 2024.
+Patapsco Delta East was the second MBRI site to reach construction, breaking ground in spring of 2025 on a project that will restore approximately 5 acres of wetland habitat.
+Both sites are expected to complete construction in 2025.

 Thank you to the Hanover Street Wetlands funders: